 - permanent merging of data in central driver assistance controller (zFAS)

 - 41 driver assistance systems represent the new gold standard, including new crossing assist for identifying crossing vehicles with help of optional mid-range radars, as well as maneuvering assist and curb warning

-- State-of-the-art Audi connect range, including the car-to-X services traffic sign recognition and hazard information; complemented by myAudi app as central access point for Audi services
+- State-of-the-art Audi connect range, including the Car-to-X services traffic sign recognition and hazard information; complemented by myAudi app as a central access point for Audi services

 - Audi connect key for up to five users, access authorization via Android smartphones (NFC communication)